1. What is the earliest possible effective date for a tracking number, and how can I calculate the rulemaking timeline for a desired effective date?

 Publishing calendar: The publishing calendar outlines key filing deadlines and publication dates.

-In the publishing calendar, the ‘Filed Rules on or before’ date refers to the actual filing with Secretary of State’s Office (SOS) and Office of Legislative Legal Services (OLLS), not the date the Attorney General Opinion (AGO) is received.
+In the publishing calendar, the ‘Filing period’ refers to when the actual filing is submitted with the Secretary of State’s Office (SOS) and the Office of Legislative Legal Services (OLLS), not the date the Attorney General Opinion (AGO) is received.

 2. How do timelines work for non-rulemaking public notices?

 Non-rulemaking public notices do not follow standard rulemaking timelines.
-These notices can be submitted up to the day before a Colorado Register publication date of the 10th and 25th of each month.
+These notices can be submitted up to three business days before a Colorado Register publication date of the 10th and 25th of each month to allow for our office to review the documents for accessibility.

 When filing a non-rulemaking notice, the e-filing system includes a field that allows you to select the Register issue in which you want the notice to be published.